stephband/dom/README.md

-    dom.style('transform:rotate', node);     // returns rotation, as a number, in radians dom.style('transform:scale', node);      // returns scale, as a number dom.style('transform:translateX', node); // returns translation, as a number, in px dom.style('transform:translateY', node); // returns tranlsation, as a number, in px
+    dom.style('transform:rotate', node);     // returns rotation, as a number, in radians dom.style('transform:scale', node);      // returns scale, as a number dom.style('transform:translateX', node); // returns translation, as a number, in px dom.style('transform:translateY', node); // returns translation, as a number, in px

 ##### `.offset(node)`